 Surprisingly, or not surprisingly, my accountant tells me that a large portion of his physician clients are”living pay cheque to pay cheque” and have relatively little savings.
 Check out this article or this one, if you would like to see how some physicians can struggle with high incomes (basically living at or above their means).

 As for your financial advisor (if you use one), ask them how you are doing relative to their other clients.
-It helps if your financial advisor deals exclusively with physicians, such as with MD Management.
+It helps if your financial advisor deals exclusively with physicians.

-Ask them how much financial assets have their retired physician clients saved up for retirement.
-The financial assets (excluding primary residence) an advisor from MD Management quoted me were as follows (5 years ago):
+Ask them how much their retired physician clients have saved up for retirement.
+Total financial assets (excluding primary residence) an advisor, who deals exclusively with physician clients, quoted me were as follows (5 years ago):